download and unpackage the most recent distribution: $ wget "https://github.com/locationtech/geomesa/releases/download/geomesa_2.11-$VERSION/geomesa-lambda_2.11-$VERSION-bin.tar.gz" $ tar xvf geomesa-lambda_2.11-$VERSION-bin.tar.gz $ cd geomesa-lambda_2.11-$VERSION $ ls bin/ conf/ dist/ docs/ exampl

 geomesa-lambda_2.11-$VERSION/bin/ of the binary distribution.

-GeoMesa provides the ability to provide additional jars on the classpath using the environmental variable
+GeoMesa also provides the ability to add additional JARs to the classpath using the environmental variable

 $GEOMESA_EXTRA_CLASSPATHS.
 GeoMesa will prepend the contents of this environmental variable to the computed